 They administered 115 mg of THC in flower form twice daily.
 The findings surpassed expectations.
 The researchers found that “THC-rich cannabis produced significant clinical, steroid-free benefits to 10 of 11 patients with active Crohn’s disease, compared with placebo, without side effects.”

 The tragedy for many is that they must become medical refugees and rely on out-of-state dispensaries or black market dealers to obtain such benefits.

 Kentucky House Bill 136

-Things appear to be moving slowly in the legislative chambers in Kentucky.
-House Bill 136 has received the support of retired district judge Rob Wiederstein.
-Fortunately, the bill had a landslide 71% win with both Republicans and Democrats supporting it when it was first voted upon.
+Things do appear to be moving slowly in the right direction in the legislative chambers of Kentucky though.
+House Bill 136 received the support of retired district judge Rob Wiederstein, and the bill had a landslide seventy-one percent win with both Republicans and Democrats supporting it.

-However, Rep. Senator Robby Mills has put some stops in the process.
-He has insisted on doctors taking the lead, after conducting their own research and safety studies, as is the norm with all FDA-approved drugs.
-Senator Mills recently reported to The Gleaner: “While I understand this is a very emotional issue for some, I do not believe politicians should be deciding what medicine is and what medicine is not.”
+The poisoning of the public psyche during the years of Prohibition still holds firm at the top.
+But, many are slowly loosening their grip on old, outdated beliefs.
+Rep. Senator Robby Mills weighed in recently.
+He reported to The Gleaner: “While I understand this is a very emotional issue for some, I do not believe politicians should be deciding what medicine is and what medicine is not.”

-Mills went on to emphasize the importance of sticking with the usual drug approval process as outlined by the FDA standards.
+Mills went on to emphasize the importance of sticking with the usual drug approval process.
+He stands by the FDA standards.
 He cited the detrimental effects, both physical and mental, that are associated – rightly or wrongly – with the abuse of cannabis as reasons for his reservations.
-He also intimated that should the FDA approve the use of medical cannabis, he would have no qualms with fully supporting the bill.
-This looks positive, and one can only hope those on the federal level begin to move a little quicker toward full legalization.
+Further, he also intimated that should the FDA approve the use of medical cannabis; he would have no qualms in fully supporting the bill.